CharlesAuthier/tree-detection/README.md

 PyTorch Lightning supports the most popular logging frameworks:<br>
 **[Weights&Biases](https://www.wandb.com/) · [Neptune](https://neptune.ai/) · [Comet](https://www.comet.ml/) · [MLFlow](https://mlflow.org) · [Aim](https://github.com/aimhubio/aim) · [Tensorboard](https://www.tensorflow.org/tensorboard/)**

 These tools help you keep track of hyperparameters and output metrics and allow you to compare and visualize results.
 To use one of them simply complete its configuration in [configs/logger](configs/logger) and run:
  ```yaml
  python run.py logger=logger_name
  ```
-You can use many of them at once (see [configs/logger/many_loggers.yaml](configs/logger/many_loggers.yaml) for example).<br>
+You can use many of them at once (see [configs/logger/many_loggers.yaml](configs/logger/many_loggers.yaml) for example).
+<br><br>
-You can also write your own logger.<br>
+You can also write your own logger.
 Lightning provides convenient method for logging custom metrics from inside LightningModule.
-Read the docs [here](https://pytorch-lightning.readthedocs.io/en/latest/extensions/logging.html#automatic-logging) or take a look at [MNIST example](src/models/mnist_model.py).
+Read the docs [here](https://pytorch-lightning.readthedocs.io/en/latest/extensions/logging.html#automatic-logging) or take a look at [DeepForest example](src/models/deepforest_model.py).
 <br><br>

 ### Hyperparameter Search
 Defining hyperparameter optimization is as easy as adding new config file to [configs/hparams_search](configs/hparams_search).